-A list of Wilderness Trout Streams can be found on the Fish and Boat Commission's website, http://www.fish.state.pa.us.
-The Commission does periodically update this list, but does not do so on an annual basis.
+A list of Wilderness Trout Streams can be found on the Fish and Boat Commission's website, www.fishandboat.com.
+Click "Fish," then "Trout," then "Trout Water Classifications" to see the list or view on the interactive map.
+The Commission does periodically update this list but does not do so on an annual basis.
 Because of the subjective nature of the criteria involved, it is more difficult for members of the public to provide useful data to the Commission regarding a stream's Wilderness Trout Stream candidacy than it is for potential Class A Wild Trout Streams.
 Nonetheless, if your stream is not listed as a Wilderness Trout Stream but you believe it offers the kind of remote wilderness trout fishing experience that meets the requirements of this category, you may contact your local Fisheries Management Area office and make them aware of the stream and its characteristics.
-See Appendix F for contact information.
+See Appendix F of this Handbook for contact information.